 Check the interior.

 Genuine exotic leather shoes have leather lining all the way around the inside of the shoe.
 Many imitation shoe manufacturers cut costs in the lining.
 Some use inferior grade pigskin while others use vinyl.
 Even others use a cloth fabric.
 This is one of the fastest ways to tell a genuine alligator shoe from a fake one; the manufacturer of the real thing never cuts costs.
 The entire goal is a high-quality piece of art.

 Check the grain of the leather.

-Crocodiles are large reptiles–bigger, leggy versions of their smaller snake cousins.
-When you touch genuine crocodile skin it has a natural grain to it.
+Crocodiles and alligators are large reptiles–bigger, leggy versions of their smaller snake cousins.
+When you touch genuine alligator skin it has a natural grain to it.
 Quality imitations, where the manufacturer uses a high pressure press on cow leather, may look a lot like the real thing, but they can’t imitate that natural reptilian grain.
 When in doubt, run your finger one way and then the other.
 One way will feel different than the other.

 Look at the sole.